PHAR LAP – Australia's wonder horse

 | Shadow King made six attempts to win the Cup in seven years between 1929 and 1935.
 He ran 6th, 3rd, 2nd, 3rd, 2nd and 4th.
 How unlucky!

-The Emirates Melbourne Cup Trophy
+The Lexus Melbourne Cup Trophy

 Noted for its "Loving Cup" design, the trophy is one of the most identifiable sporting trophies anywhere in the world.
 It is a national icon embedded in Australia's cultural fabric and strikes many emotions with all ages around the country.